Your 8th Arrondissement of Paris Guide

 8eme/8th Arrondissement Coffee + Tea Shops

-- 86 Champs (86 Av de Champs-Élysées) some of the best macarons of the city.
+- 86 Champs (86 Av de Champs-Élysées) some of the best macarons in the city.

 - Café du Petit Palais (4 Av.
 Winston Churchill) cafe surrounded by a tropical garden in the middle of Petit Palais.